What is Training Within Industry?

 As the Toyota Production System was developed, TWI was there, underpinning its development and evolution.
 It’s only in recent years that TWI’s influence on TPS was recognized, hidden in a complex system that evolved over decades.

 So why have so few companies achieved Toyota-like success?
 A growing number of lean champions recognize their own struggles with lean may rest in TWI’s absence from most lean initiatives.
 As you see here, TWI’s influence can impact stability, standard work, a culture of improvement, sustainability and respect for people.

 Where do I Learn TWI?

-Successful implementation of TWI involves moving from a continuum of knowledge to mastery.
+Successful implementation of TWI involves moving from a continuum of foundational knowledge to skills mastery.
 Lean Frontiers and our partners with the TWI Institute have offerings at each stage of your journey.

 Gain foundational knowledge through the free e-book, TWI: The Origins of Japanese Management & Kaizen.
 And take giant leaps forward through the TWI Knowledge Certification which involves hours of video instruction and a strenuous certification quiz.
 Take that knowledge and put it to practice through a variety of 10-hour classes, including the immersive SkillPoint Workshop for Job Instruction.
 Step further into the role of Coach through TWI Institute train-the-trainer training on your way to TWI mastery.